Deployment

 # kubectl apply -k envs/eks/

-4. Restart pods for Wazuh dashboard and Wazuh manager master.
+Restart the Wazuh dashboard and Wazuh manager master pods.

 Agents